gahill18/enpm697_finalproject/Writeup.md

 For this demonstration, we will focus primarily on the Ubuntu 22.04.2 Long Term Service (LTS) for AMD/x86 distribution.
 We do so because it is one of the most popular OS on the web, and has extensive community documentation for security vulnerabilities.

+Because we have access to the same installation image as the users setting up the target devices, we know the exact starting state of their systems.
+We can safely assume that at least a small portion of users will *never change the default configurations*, and of those who do change their configurations, a portion will configure their system in an unsecure way.[7]
+It is no longer enough to disable unused ports, or to change your password off of the default.
+Requiring public key authentication for SSH connections, maintaining a healthy firewall, and many other best practices are now necessary.

 ### Choosing an Exploit

 ### Implementation